roryc89/network-filter/README.md

 Time saved!

 ##  Installation:
-Download the zip of this repo.
+Clone or download this repo.
-Unzip it.
 Drag and drop the folder onto your chrome extensions page (chrome://extensions).

 ##  Usage: